Radi85/Comment/docs/source/Web API.rst

     Authorization must be provided as a TOKEN or USERNAME:PASSWORD.

-    - ``parent_id``: is 0 or **NOT PROVIDED** for parent comments and for reply comments must be the id of parent comment
+    - ``parent_id``: is 0 or **NOT PROVIDED** for parent comments and for reply comments must be the id of the parent comment.

-    Example: posting a parent comment
+    Example: posting a parent comment:

     ::